namib-project/draft-coap-mud/draft-romann-iotops-mud-constrained.md

 In this specification, we will describe how to embed a MUD URL into a CoRE Link Format {{!RFC6690}} resource, which may itself be retrieved directly from the device or through a CoRE Resource Directory {{!RFC9176}}.
-Additionally, we will define dedicated COAP resources both for providing and receiving MUD URLs.
+Additionally, we will define dedicated CoAP resources both for providing and receiving MUD URLs.

 <!--
 TODO embed the chapter numbers into the previous paragraph once these chapters are properly refactored